linhsolar/basicbigdata/README.md

 - [Streaming analytics](streamanalytics.md)
 - [Using workflows](workflow.md)

+#### Data Ingestion and Transformation
+One type of activities, we have to master is to carry out pipelines to do data ingestion and transformation.
+One can see that data ingestion and transformation rely on certain types of big data analytics discussed above.
+However, we can see that data ingestion and transformation are complex applications and workflows that need to combine different techniques.
+- Building basic tasks for processing data (e.g., read/write data, basic analysis)
+- Using workflows and reactive techniques to build pipelines/workflows
+- Applying suitable deployment and management to run ingestion/transformation pipelines

 #### Big Data Platforms
 - [Basic big data platforms](basicbdp.md)
 - [The open source ecosystems we pracice](practicebdp.md)